ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 #### Listen to Events from icCube Dashboards

-The `IReportin.onEvent()` allows for listening events fired in the opened dashboard and to for example keep the host application synchronized with the dashboard.
+The `IReporting.onEvent()` allows for listening events fired in the opened dashboard and to for example keep the host application synchronized with the dashboard.

 You can check the `Dashboard2wayFilterSync.tsx` in the source code of the live example as mentioned earlier.